Andreyy96/final-project/README.md

 ### User

-- role: Admin or Manager
+- role: Admin or Manager.
-- Login, refresh and sign-out can do only admin
+- Login, refresh and sign-out can do only admin.
+- After logging in, the user can get data about him.
 - Using an access token, user can make a request to receive order data.
-- Only admin can create manager
+- Only admin can create manager.
-- Before logging in, the manager must activate his account
+- Before logging in, the manager must activate his account.
-- Manager can recovery password
+- Manager can recovery password.
-- Get all managers with orders statistic
+- Get all managers with orders statistic.

 ### Order